 Water polluting fertilizer: Organic nitrogen fertilizers pollute water due to nitrate leaching and water drainage by the water flow at agricultural land.

-Air polluting fertilizer: Harmful nitrogen oxides gases highly generated and released into atmosphere due high consumption of nitrogen-based fertilizers.
+Air polluting fertilizer: Harmful nitrogen oxides gases highly generated and released into the atmosphere due high consumption of nitrogen-based fertilizers.